1. How does Hungarian higher education legislation affect CEU's operations in Hungary, and how will it affect them in future?

 3. Will CEU continue its operations?

-CEU will, indeed, continue its operations under all circumstances.
+CEU will continue its operations under all circumstances.

-4. Will CEU move to the U.S. or to any other country?
+4. Will CEU move to Austria or any other country?

-CEU is a recognized brand for quality graduate education and we do not intend to change the name.
+CEU is a recognized brand for quality graduate education and its name will not be changed.

 No. CEU holds an absolute charter from the New York State Education Department.
 In the United States, CEU is accredited by the Middle States Commission on Higher Education, while its Hungarian entity, KEE (Közép-európai Egyetem) is accredited by the Hungarian Accreditation Committee.
 Neither will change.

-No. All programs are and remain registered by the New York State Education Department.
+No. All programs remain registered by the New York State Education Department.
 Similarly, the Hungarian programs are and will remain accredited by the Hungarian Accreditation Committee.
-The law affects none of them.

 12. Will my tuition fee/deposit be refunded if CEU and the Hungarian government cannot find common ground?

-13. Does the current situation affect my application for scholarship?
+13. Does the current situation affect my application?

 14. Can CEU sustain its financial stability?